examind-ai/firebase-tools-cross-service-rules/README.md

 ].
 ```

+The problem is due to the Firestore object having a field with a `null` value.
+Remove [this line](https://github.com/examind-ai/firebase-tools-cross-service-rules/blob/2af68b07df15b796d78174314f813d4102e75420/hosting/src/App.tsx#L28) and run the application again and exception will not be thrown.

 ## Note:

 In commit 1, I initialized hosting only (`firebase init hosting`), as initializing any other service failed if I didn't set up a default Firebase project from the cloud.